 - Information Oakville (lead partner), a service of the Oakville Public Library

 - Information Burlington, a service of the Burlington Public Library

 - Information Halton Hills, a service of the Halton Hills Public Library

 - Information Milton, a service of the Milton Public Library

 - The Halton Resource Connection, a service of the Milton Community Resource Centre

 HIP was formed in the 1980's to eliminate duplication of effort in the collection of Halton community services information and to work in partnership with others to collect and maintain information that could then be made available to all.

-Together, the partners jointly maintain the public online Halton Community Services Database (HCSD).
+Together, the partners jointly maintain the public online Halton Community Services Directory (HCSD).
 The purpose of the HCSD is to support the needs of the residents of Halton by maintaining consistent and credible standards of community and human service information.